AVoid.

 Task Management & Tools

-Integrated, customizable tools reduce overwhelm by breaking tasks into smaller steps.
+Calendars and task lists help externalize tasks and manage working memory while integrated, customizable tools reduce overwhelm by breaking tasks into smaller steps.

 Motivation & Accountability

+Rewards, gamification, and peer support boost motivation and productivity.
 Emotional regulation tools and accountability systems aid focus and engagement.

 Environmental & External Factors

 Managing sensory distractions with tools like noise-canceling headphones improves focus.
+Simplifying accommodation processes can reduce frustration and encourage more students to seek support.

-Method 04 ->
+Method 04

 Hierarchical Task Analysis